TSCS-4033/TandyEngine/README.md

 - Note: you can watch [theCherno - Logging](https://www.youtube.com/watch?v=dZr-53LAlOw) for an example
 - Note: we are only using a single logger rather than separate core and client loggers since this isn't a production level game engine
+## text component
+The text component will be simple.
+It only needs to format bold and italics and print messages to the screen.

+To build the text component:
+- In Visual Studio, create a Text class (or create Text.cpp and Text.h files) in TandyEngine/src/Tandy
+- Include Text.h in TandyEngine/src/Tandy.h so that the Text component can be accessed from the client application
+- In the Text class, implement a static function <code>void textf(std::string& msg)</code>
+- The textf function should format all substrings between \<b> and \</b> as bold
+- The textf function should format all substring between \<i> and \</i> as italicized
+- The textf function should output the formatted string to the window